AmitVerma-01/AmitVerma-01-email-parser-responder-using-ai/README.md

     ```

 2. The application will begin processing your emails, generating labels, and sending replies automatically.

+## Contribution Guidelines

+We welcome contributions from the community!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch:
+    ```bash
+    git checkout -b feature/your-feature-name
+    ```
+3. Make your changes.
+4. Commit your changes:
+    ```bash
+    git commit -m 'Add some feature'
+    ```
+5. Push to the branch:
+    ```bash
+    git push origin feature/your-feature-name
+    ```
+6. Open a pull request.

 ## Contact

 If you have any questions or need further assistance, feel free to reach out: